top of page

 After Bloom Care

-• Remove spent flowers right after petals fall—this prevents seed formation and saves energy for the bulb.
+• Remove spent flowers right after the petals fall.
+This prevents seed formation and saves energy for the bulb.

 • Don’t cut the foliage yet!